 - The electrical corporations should collaborate with stakeholders to determine the appropriate protocols to mitigate customers refusals when vegetation work is needed to comply with UVM regulations.
-This could include updating customer communication practices, power-shutoffs protocols, and the appropriate legal recourses. - The electrical corporations should engage more closely with Native American tribes to incorporate traditional ecological knowledge into their landscape and forestry management efforts.
+This could include updating customer communication practices, power-shutoffs protocols, and the appropriate use of legal recourserecourse. - The electrical corporations should engage more closely with Native American tribes to incorporate traditional ecological knowledge into their landscape and forestry management efforts.